 David derived his thoughts from the circumstances surrounding his family.
 1 Samuel 27:3 reports that David went to Philistia to protect the households of his men and his wives.
 David who cut off the heads of giants was conquered by a honey-do-list.

-Christians often fall into grave sins because they over value normal domesticated concerns.
-They fix college admissions programs to ensure their children excel at life.
-They engage in an affair because they feel like their spouse is too busy to watch a movie with them.
-They become enraged because someone left the lights on, pushing the electric bill past the limits of their checking account.
+Christians often fall into grave sins because they allow normal, domesticated concerns to become the measure of their life’s success and joy.
+They fix college admissions programs to avoid the ridicule that comes with underperforming children.
+They engage in an affair because they feel like neglect by their spouse who seems to value work more than them.
+They become enraged when their kids leave a light on, threatening to reveal the believer’s inability to manage her money to the watching world.
 Concerns about education, entertainment, bills, chores, and bedtimes possess the ability to steal our eyes away from Jesus.
 Once we begin to look at earthly needs, we tend to forget that God is good, loving, and all powerful.
 We forget that God can care for kids even if they never graduate from college.
 We forget that God is our comfort and that God can change our spouse’s heart.
 We forget that God promises to provide for all our needs, loving us deeply.
 In short, we forget the goodness of our God; we fear that our fears about failure, loneliness, and bankruptcy will come true and so we run to the Philistines looking for help.

 But as David before us, we do not find salvation.
 We find more fear.
 Where once we feared one bad letter, a few bad nights, and a bad bill, now we fear tens if not hundreds of people who can expose our lies, our evil deeds, and our lack of character.
 We scheme even harder to protect ourselves, teaching more lies, embracing more sin, and experiencing more corruption.